December 2014 | Status: Second Draft

 The Earth goes around the Sun, not the other way around.
 Copernicus realized this for the first time in the early 16th century.
 By the end of the 17th century, almost every scientist in Europe were convinced that Copernicus was right.
 Why?
 It was elegant (no epicycles), it was politically exciting (it went against the doctrine of the Roman Catholic Church and therefore looked especially sexy to reformers), and some of its followers (ever heard of Isaac Newton?) had come up with some really interesting equations.

 In other words, heliocentrism in the late 17th century had all the features that a popular programming language today might have.
 It was hip, elegant, and supported by some of the rockstar scientists of the age.
-(The lack of epicycles was a particularly attractive feature because of the newly discovered moons of Jupiter.
-Too many levels of epicycles made the Ptolemaic model look rather inelegant.)
+The lack of epicycles was a particularly attractive feature because of the newly discovered moons of Jupiter.
+Too many levels of epicycles made the Ptolemaic model look rather inelegant.
 But as a scientific theory, it remained unconfirmed, and its rival geocentrism remained unfalsified, even as the world embraced it as the truth.

 Conclusive falsification of geocentrism, and thus compelling confirmation of heliocentrism, only arrived in 1838 with the first observation of parallax.
 That was almost 300 years after Copernicus first advocated heliocentrism, and over 100 years after almost everyone accepted it.
 For all those decades and centuries, people had been believing in heliocentrism without having tested it — all because it was so elegant.

 The history of science is rife with examples like this.
 Some theories are inherently difficult to test, so it can take a few decades, or even centuries, to collect conclusive experimental evidence.
 Sometimes you have to wait for others to develop the technology you need, just as heliocentrism had to wait for highly accurate telescopes to measure parallax.
-Gravitational waves, for example, have been predicted for almost a century, but still hasn’t been experimentally confirmed.
+Gravitational waves, for example, have been predicted for almost a century, but still hasn’t been experimentally confirmed as of this writing.
 Because it costs a lot of time and money to develop the required technologies, a theory without a critical mass of highly motivated followers is at risk of fizzling out before it can ever be tested.

 Every major advance in science happens this way, as famously observed by Thomas Kuhn.
 Baby theories are never testable on their first day outside of a scientist’s mind, but after a while, they grow up, and begin to resemble the shape of an adult specimen that Popper described.